On this page

 Basic biomechanics

 Including levers, the effects of gravity, and the effects of muscle force.
-This helps students move beyond memorising exercises and begin understanding why certain movements become easier, harder, safer, or less appropriate.
+This helps students begin understanding why certain movements become easier, harder, safer, or less appropriate.

 Anatomical terminology

 ARW reviews the language students hear repeatedly in training.
-This matters because weak anatomy vocabulary often makes students feel lost even when they are trying hard.
+Weak anatomy vocabulary often makes students feel lost even when they are trying hard.

 Skeletal anatomy and joint actions